 Faculty Consultant, Duke Service-Learning; Assistant Professor of the Practice, Program in Education

 A primary focus of Amy’s work with Service-Learning is the development of an evaluation and assessment plan to measure the impact of service-learning on various constituents in the university community.
 As a professor in the Program in Education, Amy teaches service-learning courses in Foundations of Education and Critical Studies in Education.
 Amy’s research interests include service-learning, the assessment of service-learning outcomes, social foundations of education, curriculum theory, and feminist theory.

-Anderson, A, and Marshall, C. "Doing collaborative research."
+Anderson, A., and C. Marshall.
+“Doing collaborative research.”
 Teaching/Learning Social Justice, edited by Catherine Marshall and Amy Anderson, Routledge, 2009.

 Marshall, C., and A. Anderson.
 “Is it possible to be an activist educator?.”
 Educator Activists: Breaking Past Limits, edited by Catherine Marshall and Amy Anderson, Routledge, 2009.

-Anderson, A. "Is there choice in educator activism?."
-Educator activists: Breaking past limits.
-Ed.
-C Marshall and A Anderson.
-Routledge, 2009.
+Anderson, A. “Is there choice in educator activism?.”
+Educator Activists: Breaking Past Limits, edited by Catherine Marshall and Amy Anderson, Routledge, 2009.

 Hatt, B. A., et al. “Coffee talk: Negotiating the hidden curriculum of graduate school.”
 Journal of Curriculum Theorizing, vol. 25, no. 1, 2009, pp. 60–67.